 However, if you are not enrolled in the Apple Developer Program or if you are using Windows for iOS Development (e.g. with a cross-platform framework like React Native), then you cannot download the initial versions of iOS 14 beta and Xcode 12 beta.

 After a point, iOS and Xcode will also have public beta releases, then you would be able to download the Xcode beta on a Mac.
 However, if you are not using macOS, then just as we mentioned in our previous article, you would not be able to use Xcode beta on Windows directly (unless you use a solution like Appcircle).

-And even if you have a Mac, you may be concerned to replace Xcode 11 with Xcode 12 beta on your primary development machine unless you have multiple Macs for development; since iOS 14 and Xcode 12 are expected to come with new features which may cause unforeseen issues during the testing period.
+And even if you have a Mac, you may be concerned to replace Xcode 11 with Xcode 12 GM and beta on your primary development machine unless you have multiple Macs for development; since iOS 14 and Xcode 12 are expected to come with new features which may cause unforeseen issues during the testing period.